fumieval/ts-module-isolation/README.md

 - `--output, -o`: Output results to a file instead of stdout
 - `--json`: Output results in JSON format
-- `--dot`: Generate DOT graph for visualization
+- `--dot`: Export dependency graph in the Dot format to stdout
 - `--verbose`: Enable verbose logging
 - `--exclude <pattern>`: Exclude directories matching the glob pattern (can be specified multiple times)